.

 As obnoxious as she can be, you can see her coming a mile away.

-The way she relates may look harmless on the outside, but underneath her carefully constructed social facade, you will find a master manipulator with an iron-solid hidden agenda.
+The way she relates may look harmless on the outside, but underneath her carefully constructed social facade, you will find a master manipulator with a hidden agenda.

-In summary, a covertly narcissistic mother still needs to feel special– she hides it better.
+In summary, a covert narcissistic mother still needs to feel special- she hides it better.

 These elements lay the groundwork for understanding her impact on you.
 Let’s take a closer look and see if you relate.

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

 Symptom #1) You Feel Chronically Guilty

-Mom has her so well trained that she can’t make a move without Mom, say ” no,” or do anything that Mom interprets as rejection without suffering pangs of guilt.
+Mom has her so well trained that she can’t make a move on her own, say no, or do anything Mom experiences as rejection without feeling guilty.

-Damaging Effects of a Covert Narcissistic Mother On Her Daughter
+Ways a Covert Narcissistic Mother Affects Her Daughter

 Symptom # 2) You Never Feel Good Enough